DC Semidefinite Programming and Cone Constrained DC Optimization: Theory and Local Search Methods: DCA2/The Penalty Convex-Concave Procedure

 Finally, if $\varkappa = 0$, then $\dist(F(x_*), -K) = 0$, that is, $F(x_*) \in - K$, since the cone $K$ is closed.
 Consequently, the point $x_*$ is feasible for the problem $(\mathcal{P})$.
 Hence by the second part of Proposition~\ref{prp:GeneralizedCriticality} the point $x_*$ is also a critical for the problem $(\mathcal{P})$.

-Thus, it remains to prove that all limit points of the sequence $\{ x_n \}$ are generalized critical points for $t_* = \lim t_n$.
-Let a subsequence $\{ x_{n_k} \}$ converge to some point $x_*$.
-Then the corresponding sequence $\{ v_{n_k} \}$ of subgradients of the function $h_0$ is bounded due to to the local boundedness of the subdifferential mapping \cite[Crlr.~24.5.1]{Rockafellar}.
-Therefore, replacing, if necessary, the sequence $\{ x_{n_k} \}$ with its subsequence one can suppose that the sequence $\{ v_{n_k} \}$ converges to some vector $v_*$ belonging to $\partial h_0(x_*)$ by virtue of the fact that the graph of the subdifferential is closed \cite[Thrm.~24.4]{Rockafellar}.
+Thus, it remains to prove that all limit points of the sequence $\{ x_n \}$ are generalized $t_*$-critical points of the problem $(\mathcal{P})$.

+\textbf{Proof of the first statement.}~Let a subsequence $\{ x_{n_k} \}$ converge to some point $x_*$.
+Then the corresponding sequence $\{ v_{n_k} \}$ of subgradients of the function $h_0$ is bounded due to the local boundedness of the subdifferential mapping \cite[Cor.~24.5.1]{Rockafellar}.
+Therefore, replacing, if necessary, the sequence $\{ x_{n_k} \}$ with its subsequence, one can suppose that the sequence $\{ v_{n_k} \}$ converges to some vector $v_*$ belonging to $\partial h_0(x_*)$ by virtue of the fact that the graph of the subdifferential is closed \cite[Thm.~24.4]{Rockafellar}.

-Let us show that the sequence $\{ s_{n_k} \} \subset K$ is bounded.
+\textbf{Step~1.}~Let us show that the sequence $\{ s_{n_k} \} \subset K$ is bounded.
 Then taking into account the facts that the space $Y$ is finite dimensional and the cone $K$ is closed, and replacing, if necessary, the sequence $\{ x_{n_k} \}$ with its subsequence, one can suppose that $\{ s_{n_k} \}$ converges to some $s_* \in K$.

 Indeed, since the penalty parameter $t_n$ can be updated only a finite number of times, there exists $n_0 \in \mathbb{N}$ such that $t_n = t_{n_0}$ for all $n \ge n_0$.
 Consequently, by Lemma~\ref{lem:PenalyFuncDecrease} the sequence $\{ f_0(x_n) + \langle t_{n_0}, s_n \rangle \}_{n \ge n_0}$ is non-increasing and, in particular, bounded above.
 Therefore the sequence $\{ f_0(x_{n_k}) + \langle t_0, s_{n_k} \rangle \}$ is bounded above as well.